fabmas/certlc/README.md

 The Key Vault extension is configured to periodically poll the Key Vault for any updated certificates.
 This polling interval is customizable, allowing flexibility to align with specific operational requirements.

 1. **Event Grid and Automation Account Integration:**
-The Event Grid, vigilant for certificates approaching expiration, intercepts this critical event.
+The Event Grid, actively monitoring certificates nearing expiration, intercepts this event.
 Upon detection, the Event Grid triggers the execution of a runbook through the webhook configured in the Automation Account.

 1. **Hybrid Runbook Worker Execution:**
 The runbook, executed within the Certification Authority configured as a Hybrid Runbook Worker, takes as input the webhook body containing the name of the expiring certificate and the Key Vault hosting it.